awslabs/duvet/specs/duvet-specification.md

 This document is called a specification.
 A specification can be a design document or an RFC.
 This specification document describes an application’s behaviors.
-What steps are important, in what order and why.
+It includes which steps are important, in what order, and why.
 Duvet lets you annotate your code with text from your specification.
 This helps clarify what a specific implementation should be doing and why.
 Any part of the specification can be an annotation.